juspay/hoogleverse/README.md

 ## Getting Started

-First, install Nix, and then directly run the app in "auto-recompilation" mode (thanks to `ghcid`):
+First, [install Nix](https://nixos.org/nix/), and then directly run the app in "auto-recompilation" mode (thanks to `ghcid`):

 ```sh
 nix-shell --run "ghcid -T :main"
 ```

-Now try changing `Main.hs` and it and should the app automatically.
+Now try changing `Main.hs` and it should reload the app automatically.
 Compile errors if any will be displayed by this command.

 ## Interactive REPL